Living the examined life...

 Retreat Inclusions:

--Daily Dinner in at villa, and we will also get out for a dinner or two together at great local favorites and restaurants
+-5 Dinners, we will also get out for dinners at great local favorites and restaurants (1 Dinner out is not included)

 -Ample Yoga Practice and workshopping (mostly in the mornings)